Piano Services

 Customers often use the phrase "sticky keys" to indicate

-that some keys respond or reset slowly.
-Sometimes keys
+that some keys respond or reset slowly or even thats some

-don't play at all.
-This can be caused by a number of issues
+keys don't play at all.
+This can be caused by a number of

-alignment, sticky or broken flanges, bridle straps, regulation,
+hammer alignment, sticky or broken parts, regulation, or the

 Regulation